oh-jinsu/antenna/README.md

 ### Keep your stores and effects for a certain period.

-You can also specify when your stores and effects is constructed and destoryed.
+You can also specify when your stores and effects start or stop to listen to events.

 ## Getting started

 ```
-flutter pub add codux
+flutter pub add antenna
 ```

 ## Usage